top of page

 Rob qualified from the Royal Veterinary College London in 1988.
 He spent his first 5 years traveling the length and breadth of Britain looking for a job he liked.
 He eventually decided to settle in his home area of Abergavenny and in 1993 joined Abbey Vets.

-In 2008 he demerged the farm side of Abbey vets to set up Farm First Veterinary Services.
+Abbey Vets to set up Farm First Veterinary Services.
 Rob’s veterinary interests are fertility work (including bull and ram fertility), infectious diseases and nutrition.
-He also has an interest in parasitology and recently has been invited to join the COWS (control of worms sustainably) stakeholder group.
+Much of his work time is now taken up by his role on the Iechyd Da board.

 In his spare time, Rob enjoys travel, running and pottering about on his 30 acres

 B Vet Med MRCVS - Director

 Jane grew up in Carmarthen and qualified from the Royal Veterinary College, London in 1990.
 Since then she has worked in predominantly farm animal practices, mostly close to the river Usk, including 6 years at Abbey Vets.
 In 2005 she joined the VLA, investigating and diagnosing disease in farm animals, but decided to return to farm practice in 2009 and came back to work with Rob at Farm First.

 BVMS MRCVS - Director

 Vicki graduated from the University of Glasgow Vet School in 2011 and has worked at Farm

 First ever since and in 2021 became a director.
 She comes from a family run farm in the